NCAR/tiegcm/doc/userguide/dirstruct.rst

 The model is built and executed in the execution directory (:term:`execdir`).
-The path to the execution directory is specified by the execdir shell variable in the :ref:`job script <jobscript>`.
+The path to the execution directory is specified by the execdir shell variable in the :term:`job script`.
 The following file types are typically found in the execution directory:

 * ***.o**: